 I consider myself as a fairly healthy person apart from the normal sickness that every normal person would get – cold, cough, fever, sore throat or headaches (which happens to me very often).
-I am 5 ft 3 and weight over 175 lbs.
-BMI categorised me as Overweight.
-I try to jog at least 5 km, at least twice a week.
 So, apart from these, I am considered healthy.
 And I am 32, according to my patient wristband.

 On Friday after work, I went to the gym to run on the treadmill.
 It was just a normal workout night.
 I headed home after I was done.
 I don’t remember when I first felt the symptom, it could be on the same week itself.
 I felt tremendously uncomfortable as there was a constant numbness on my left leg.
 It just won’t go away.
 I first thought it must be the muscle that I strained while running on the treadmill.